Neurotypic-ai/magus-mark/apps/obsidian-plugin/README.md

 1. Open Obsidian and go to Settings
 2. Navigate to "Community plugins" and turn off "Safe mode"
-3. Click "Browse" and search for "Obsidian Magic"
+3. Click "Browse" and search for "Magus Mark"
 4. Click "Install" and then "Enable"

 ### Manual Installation